CartoDB/carto-vl/docs/guides/08-interactivity-events.md

 *Variables* are a way to store and reuse expressions, and that can definitively help you when adding interactions to your visualization, so let's practice a bit with them.

 #### Variables without properties
-First you are going to add a variable whose value depends solely on the current map extent.
+First, you are going to add a variable whose value depends solely on the current map extent.
 Replace your current `const viz = new carto.Viz();`, with this code that grabs the current displayed features using the *String API*:
 ```js
 const viz = new carto.Viz(`
     @currentFeatures: viewportFeatures()
 `);
 ```

-And then you should add this to handle the updates after you change the map's extent:
+And finally, you should add this to handle the updates after you change the map's extent:
 ```js
 const displayNumberOfCities = () => {
     const numberOfFeatures = viz.variables.currentFeatures.value.length;